Do You Need Planning Permission for a Conservatory in the UK?

 When do you need planning permission for a conservatory?

-When your conservatory falls outside of permitted development rights, you may need to obtain planning permission.
+When your conservatory falls outside of permitted development rights, you may need to obtain conservatory planning permission.
 Let’s look at the conditions.

 Permitted development conditions

-The conservatory should not exceed 50% of the total area of land around the original house.
+The new conservatory should not exceed 50% of the total area of land around the original house.
 It should not project forward of the principal or side elevation of the original house.
-Also, the maximum height of the conservatory should not exceed the highest part of the existing roof.
+Also, the maximum height of the conservatory should not exceed the highest part of the existing property’s roof.

 Size and location